yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 Above, we assigned the user's input to `this.blogName`.
 Because of the `.bind(this)` on the call to `this.prompt`, we save the context of the `BlogGenerator` function, so we can use the user's responses later.

+Yeoman generators rely on the Inquirer.js prompt system.
+Make sure to checkout the [full documentation over there](https://github.com/SBoudrias/Inquirer.js) to learn more about prompt types (checkboxes, lists, etc) and control helpers (validation, prompt hierarchy, filtering, etc).

 <h4 id="i-mentioned-magic-earlier-heres-some-more">I mentioned "magic" earlier.
 Here's some more.</h4>

 If you scroll back to the top of the file (`app/index.js`), you'll see: